Perimenopause – why we need to talk about it

 Do you know what happens around menopause?
 In this blog, we look at the menopausal transition, also known as perimenopause.

-Ever wondered what exactly happens around menopause?
-That’s because perimenopause is not always a mainstream topic of conversation.
-And the symptoms, signs and length of menopause are just as individual as the people going through it.
+Ever wondered what happens around menopause?
+That's probably because the length, signs and symptoms of perimenopause (which means around menopause) are just as individual as the people going through it.

 What is perimenopause?

-Perimenopause means around menopause.
-It describes the time when your body makes the natural transition to menopause, also known as the menopausal transition.
+Perimenopause is the time when your body makes the natural transition to menopause, also known as the menopausal transition.

 The medical definition of menopause is when a woman stops having periods.
-Menopause and post-menopause are both times when a woman is no longer able to get pregnant naturally , but it is still possible to become pregnant during perimenopause, which is an important difference.
+Menopause and post-menopause are both times when a woman is no longer able to get pregnant naturally .
+However, it is still possible to become pregnant during perimenopause, which is an important difference.

 Even though perimenopause and menopause are entirely natural and healthy phases of life, menopause is rarely a topic of open discussion.
 This lack of exposure can contribute to feelings of fear, shame, and uncertainty around menopause.